whosramoss/moises/README.md

 </h1>

-In order to use the API, you need to have an API key.
-You can get one [**here**](https://developer.moises.ai/) and once you have it, you can use it in the client passing the key itself in the `Moises` constructor.
+To use the API, you need to have an API key.
+You can get one by [**creating an account**](https://music.ai/dash/), once you have it, you can use it in the client by passing the key itself in the `Moises` constructor.

 ```dart
 // Create a new client